 How Women Need to Think About Health Insurance Differently

 There are some things women are better at than men.
 Taking care of their health isn’t one of them.
-According to a recent study from ZocDoc, a digital health marketplace, when they’re sick, two-thirds of women would rather wait it out than make a doctor’s appointment right away (only half of men say the same).
+According to a recent study from ZocDoc, a digital health marketplace, when they’re sick, two-thirds of women would rather wait it out than make a doctor’s appointment right away (only half of men surveyed said the same).
 More troublingly, women are more likely than men to put off preventative care.

 Money is likely a large factor behind the inclination of women to put off care—or skip it altogether.
 That’s why women should be thinking differently about their health insurance.
 And if you’re one of the 40 percent of women who are the primary subscriber to a health insurance policy that also covers your spouse and/or children, this is even more important.
 Here’s what you need to know.

 Insurance Hasn’t Changed Yet